fbpx

 15. Honey Gold peony

-Honey Gold Peony is a soft pink, yellow, and white fluffy herbaceous peony that makes excellent cut flowers.
+Honey Gold peony is a soft pink, yellow, and white fluffy herbaceous peony that makes excellent cut flowers.
 Fully double fragrant bombe-type blooms are 6″ wide and ball-shaped.
-The outer guard petals are creamy white, while the prominent center has yellow-gold staminodes, and the very middle blooms with pink petaloid.
+The outer guard petals are creamy white, while the prominent center has yellow-gold staminodes and the very middle blooms with pink petaloids.
 The soft yellow and pink shades are more pronounced on established plants and mature blooms.

 16. Moon River peony